How to use attachment based play to improve your child’s well-being

 Here are 6 ideas for attachment based play:

-- Clapping imitation.
 Start by clapping your hands and encouraging your little one to copy you, and then begin to create clapping patterns and delight in your little one when they copy the sequential pattern.
 You could also include touching other body parts whilst using a clap such as “heads, shoulders, knees and toes” or “pat-a-cake”.
-This is also an example on an engagement activity.

 Above are just a few examples of attachment based play ideas that you can to start to incorporate in your interactions with the little ones in your care.
 As you can see, these are all activities that can be carried out without any fancy set up or toys.
-Of course, peek-a-boo, hide and seek and follow the leader are all well-known examples of play that can also be used to increase attachment behaviours but I haven’t included them here as I wanted to provide examples that you may not already be aware of.
+Of course, peek-a-boo, hide and seek and follow the leader are all well-known examples of play that can also provide predictability in your relationships.

 Happy playing, loving and bonding with your little ones, I would love to hear back from you if you have found this useful or what you have observed by using these games.